By-Laws of the East Providence Youth Soccer Association (EPYSA)

 - Player Enrollment (Registrar)

-- Membership, Publicity, Functions and Awards ( Director)
+- Membership, Publicity, Functions, and Awards ( Comm.
+Director)

 - Uniforms (Uniform Director)